GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/installation/installation.rst

 Supported Python Versions
 -------------------------

-``Python 3.9`` is currently the only officially supported and tested version during the software development.
+``Python 3.9 and 3.10`` are currently the only officially supported and tested version during the software development.
 Older versions of ``Python`` may work, but they are not guaranteed to work.

 Testing your installation